 In this context “Oriental” in Spanish means East, in the same way that the Orient is East of Europe.
 La Banda Oriental is the land on the East bank of the Uruguay River.

-About Uruguayan Independence Day
+The Uruguayan Independence Day Story

 The region became a frontline in the power struggle between the Portuguese and Spanish, and later Argentines and Brazilians.
 They were not Argentines yet because modern South America was still forming.